pkarsy/sshportfw/README.md

 A program (running in the background on a Linux desktop environment) doing automatic SSH port forwarding whenever we need to access our SSH-secured network appliances and servers.

-Typically port forwarding is used to access [OpenWRT](https://openwrt.org/) servers, [Syncthing](https://syncthing.net/) web interfaces, and in general services that (due to security reasons) can only serve the localhost interface (or the LAN at most).
+Typically port forwarding is used to access [OpenWRT](https://openwrt.org/) routers, [Syncthing](https://syncthing.net/) web interfaces, and in general services that (due to security reasons) can only serve the localhost interface (or the LAN at most).
 Not only that, the ssh config file is very powerfull and allows to bypass firewalls, accessing remotelly and securelly print queues etc, and all that with a (security) maturity anparalleled by probbably any other software.

 The idea is to have sshportfw listening to local addresses such as *127.0.5.1:8080*.
 When we point our browser to this address, ssh is called automatically and connects to our OpenWRT router.
 The same thing can be achieved with the command (must be executed BEFORE we open the web page)